ouster-lidar/ouster-sdk/python/docs/examples.rst

     plt.imshow(ranges_destaggered, cmap='gray', resample=False)

-This should give the scene below, which we have blown up sections of for better visiblity.
+This should give the scene below, of which we have magnified two patches for better visiblity.

 .. figure:: images/lidar_scan_destaggered.png
     :align: center

     **destaggered** LidarScan ``RANGE`` field

-There's our man on a bicycle, and our beautiful car and tree foregrounded against farther-away trees!
+Did you guess that the scene contained a man on a bicycle, a few cars, and many trees?
+We sure didn't!
 Now that this makes visual sense, we can easily use our data in common visual task pipelines.

 .. note::